Raskelof/Talking-Stairs/README.md

 - [ ] What are the design limitations of your choices?

 ### Visualisation and user interface

+The visualization comes in the form of a audio message wit a greeting being played to the end user.

+.NET and c# is my preferred choice of language so it was natural to setup the infrastructure around the device using .NET.
+The code and setup is very simple though so I would suggest you use whatever language you feel comfortable with.
+The following describes the purpose and logics in each application.

+##### Web server hosted on Azure
+Web server hosted using Azure Web Apps.
+Contains one endpoint that logs any requests in the datasbase |

+##### MSSQL Database hosted Azure
+One table with columns for primary id, createdOn and data

+.NET Console application hosted on local computer
+##### One console aplication polling the database for new log rows (vibrations) and plays a sound using Microsoft.Speech
+>

 Describe the presentation part.
 How is the dashboard built?
 How long is the data preserved in the database?